-In this The Scene Into article, John Ransom from Davey’s Toronto area discusses the factors which played into Toronto trees changing color early this year.
+In this The Scene in TO article, John Ransom from Davey’s Toronto area discusses the factors that played into Toronto trees changing color early this year.

 Posted: September 24, 2025